A client has checked out your portfolio and is interested in hiring your services. What’s next? Here are some steps to kickstart your design process.

 However, some clients don’t have experience working with graphic designers and aren’t sure how much a design usually costs.
 In such cases, give them a rough estimate of your rates.

-Once a price agreement is reached, you can move on to pen a contract.
+Once a price agreement is reached, you can move on to pen the contract.

 PENNING THE CONTRACT